GoogleChrome/developer.chrome.com/site/en/docs/webstore/best_listing/index.md

 {% Compare 'worse' %}
 Add unnecessary keywords to your description in an attempt to improve search results.
-Repetitive or irrelevant use of keywords can create an unpleasant user experience and result in an item being suspended on Chrome Web Store.
+Repetitive or irrelevant use of keywords can create an unpleasant user experience and result in an item being suspended from the Chrome Web Store.
 {% endCompare %}